 It's this open source element that I'd like to address.
 The fact that Firefox is open source allows for a vast and diverse set of "add-ons" to be created.
 Add-ons allow you to change, configure and expand Firefox to meet your needs.

-e majority of people who use their browser take for granted what it does.
+I think the majority of people who use their browser take for granted what it does.
 They use the browser but never learn their browser.
 Question: If you use an application, have you spent a little time getting to know that application a little more in depth?
 If you use Word, did you ever play around with different fonts, different design layouts and formatting?
 If you use Excel, did you take the time to figure out how to create an addition and subtraction formula?
 Maybe slap a pie chart somewhere in there for fun?
 If so, you more often than not realize the benefits of the application.
 Your browser is no different.
 There are options and configurations that can benefit you that should be explored.

 Firefox makes this process simple.
 Download and install Firefox (here) and then go here: Add-ons